informanddelight/CorpSite/README.md

 This is a demo of a corporate website.
 The goal is to show changes to this app propigate through the ServiceNow DevOps app.

 Adding another line for commits
+Adding commit to test linking to planning tool